-- To ensure the integrity of the SAT Program, the College Board reserves the right to bar any individual or group of individuals from registering for and/or taking any College Board test. - If the College Board becomes aware that you or someone else may be in imminent danger, including a determination based on the content of your SAT essay, we reserve the right to contact the appropriate individuals or agencies, including your high school or law enforcement agencies.
-We might also provide the relevant essay or other content, along with any personal information, to those contacted. - Except as otherwise indicated in these terms and conditions, the College Board, including its subcontractors, shall not be liable to test takers, schools, school districts, or anyone claiming by or through them for any damages, including direct, indirect, special, incidental, consequential, exemplary, or punitive damages, which are caused by, arising from, or otherwise related to the failure of testing staff, the students or the school, or the test site to comply with the College Board's and its subcontractors' test security and test administration policies and procedures, whether or not the College Board has been advised of the possibility of such damages. - The College Board takes steps to ensure that answer sheets are properly handled and scored.
-In the unlikely event of a problem with shipping or otherwise processing answer sheets, or score reports, or with scoring the test, or score reporting, the College Board will correct the error, if possible, schedule a makeup test for impacted test takers, or provide a refund of the test fee if the test taker has paid it.
+- To ensure the integrity of the SAT Program, College Board reserves the right to bar any individual or group of individuals from registering for and/or taking any College Board test. - If College Board becomes aware that you or someone else may be in imminent danger, including a determination based on the content of your SAT essay, we reserve the right to contact the appropriate individuals or agencies, including your high school or law enforcement agencies.
+We might also provide the relevant essay or other content, along with any personal information, to those contacted. - Except as otherwise indicated in these terms and conditions, College Board and its agents and subcontractors shall not be liable for any damages, including consequential, direct, indirect, or punitive damages arising from or otherwise related to test development and administration, score reporting, test security, or the failure of testing staff, students, or school districts to comply with College Board's policies and procedures, whether or not (a) the claim is contract based or (b) College Board has been advised of the possibility of such damages. - College Board takes steps to ensure that answer sheets are properly handled and scored.
+In the unlikely event of a problem with shipping or otherwise processing answer sheets, or score reports, or with scoring the test, or score reporting, College Board will correct the error, if possible, schedule a makeup test for impacted test takers, or provide a refund of the test fee if the test taker has paid it.
 These are the sole remedies for test takers in relation to such issues.
-The College Board has sole discretion in determining whether to score lost answer sheets that are eventually recovered.
+College Board has sole discretion in determining whether to score lost answer sheets that are eventually recovered.